muratbiberoglu/algoComp24/character-creation/statement.md

 - He can't slay another character with 4 attack and 10 defense points.
 - He can't slay another character with 5 attack and 9 defense points.

 Berke has created a character with $A$ attack points and $D$ defense points.
-Then he made some quests in the game and he is able to invest $P$ attribute points on his attack and defense points.
+Then he completed some quests in the game and he is able to invest $P$ attribute points on his attack and defense points.

 For example, if his character has 10 attack and 2 defense points and has 11 attribute points, he can create a character with 12 attack and 11 defense points, or a character with 21 attack and 2 defense points, depending on his preference.